sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

 <a name="dialoutpstn"></a>
 # **DialoutPstn**
-> List<DialoutPstn> DialoutPstn (int? userId, int? numericMeetingId, PayloadDialout payloadDialout)
+> DialoutPstn DialoutPstn (int? userId, int? numericMeetingId, PayloadDialout payloadDialout)

 Dialout via PSTN

-Places a PSTN call to a user to join meeting.
+Places a PSTN call to a user to join meeting. **Note:** call this API using a meeting access token

 ### Example
 ```csharp